d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 ## Fuzzing:
-So now the binary analysis is out of the way Lets start the fun part.
+So now the binary analysis is out of the way.
-Run the binary and enter some input

-I enter 'welcome' and the program just exits, as expected.
 Lets start fuzzing the binary.
 Run the program and send more than 40 bytes
 ```